 Self-locking tools

-Self-control is the key to safe gambling.
+Self-control is key to safe gambling.

 But even the most conscious players sometimes need a hard border so as not to go beyond.